koresframework/Kores/docs/-code-a-p-i/com.github.jonathanxd.codeapi.base/-enum-declaration/specified-name.md

 Overrides [TypeDeclaration.specifiedName](../-type-declaration/specified-name.md)

-The specified name (for inner classes this property is set to simple name of inner class)
+The specified name (for inner classes this property is the simple name of inner class)